 North Texas Soil Types and Their Effects on Home Foundations

 The soil under your home is key to its stability and life span.
 In North Texas, different soils can affect your home’s foundation in various ways.
 It’s important to know the soil types in your area.
-Expansive clays and soil erosion are two main issues that can harm foundation stability.
+Expansive clays and soil erosion are two main issues that can harm foundation stability and cause foundation movement.

 Expansive Clays and Foundation Damage